search icon

 What is dissolution?

 Dissolution is the official closure of a business entity with the state.
-If you form a limited liability company (LLC) or corporation, then you must file Articles of Dissolution with the state in order to formally and compliantly close your business.
-Need more details?
-Dissolve Definition
+If an entrepreneur forms a limited liability company (LLC) or corporation, then they’ll need to dissolve the company to close it down.
+Usually, this entails filing the Articles of Dissolution with the state in order to formally and compliantly close the business.

-If you want to dissolve your business, there are several steps you need to take.
-While the specifics may differ depending on your business type and other factors, they will generally include:
+If an entrepreneur wants to dissolve their business, there are several steps they need to take.
+While the specifics may differ depending on the company’s business type and other factors, they will generally include the steps covered below.

 Filing Articles of Dissolution

-Depending on whether your business is publicly or privately held, the owners or board of directors must first create a resolution to dissolve.
+Depending on whether the business is publicly or privately held, the owners or board of directors must first create a resolution to dissolve.

-Once this resolution is agreed upon by all shareholders, you will need to file your Articles of Dissolution with the Secretary of State’s Office in the state where your business is registered.
+Once this resolution is agreed upon by all shareholders, the business needs to file Articles of Dissolution with the Secretary of State’s Office in the state where the business is registered.

 Other Steps to Take

-Upon filing your Articles of Dissolution, you need to take care of any outstanding responsibilities in order to close your business in good standing with the state and all shareholders.
+Upon filing the Articles of Dissolution, the business owners will need to take care of any outstanding responsibilities in order to close the business in good standing with the state and all shareholders.
 This generally means:

 • Notifying interested parties